a-rich/DJ-Tools/README.md

 ### Explanation of configuration options
 #### General "configs" options:
 * `AWS_PROFILE`: the name of the profile used when running `aws configure --profile`
-* `DOWNLOAD_SPOTIFY`: if this is set to the name of a playlist (present in `spotify_playlists.yaml`), then the only Beatcloud tracks present in this playlist will be downloaded
 * `LOG_LEVEL`: logger log level
-* `SPOTIFY_CLIENT_ID`: client ID for registered Spotify API application
-* `SPOTIFY_CLIENT_SECRET`: client secret for registered Spotify API application
-* `SPOTIFY_REDIRECT_URI`: redirect URI for registered Spotify API application
 * `VERBOSITY`: verbosity level for logging messages
 * `XML_PATH`: the full path to your Rekordbox XML file which should contain an up-to-date export of your Collection...the directory where this points to is also where all other XMLs generated or utilized by this library will exist
 #### "rekordbox" options: